wes-pro/runbook/README.md

 # RunBook
-Simple application for lazy instructors and speakers who like live demos but do not remember all the commands.
+Simple application for absent-minded speakers (like me) who provides live demos during presentations but do not remember all the commands.

-It supposed to be used with great [Zellij](https://zellij.dev/) terminal multiplexer used during live demo (but without it you can still use it to copy commands to clipboard)
+It supposed to be used with great [Zellij](https://zellij.dev/) terminal multiplexer (but without it you can still use it to copy commands to clipboard)

 USAGE